Adarsh47-code/Factorial-calculator/README.md

 4. Rewards the user with a badge based on input size.

 ## How to run this.
-Clone this Repo and paste it on your VS code and turn on terminal as node.
+Clone this Repo and paste it on your VS code and run in the terminal as node.
 Or maybe run in a browser console if you are comfortable with it.

 ## Tech Stack- Node.js
 - JavaScript